bassoy/ttv/README.md

 * Unit-tests in require GTest

 ## Interface
-The interfaces of the high-performance tensor-times-vector functions are
+Interfaces of the high-performance tensor-times-vector functions are

 ```cpp
 template <class value_t>